Leptonic anomalous gauge couplings detection on electron positron colliders: Conclusions

-In this paper, we study the different electron-positron colliders detect abilities on various effective Lagrangian coefficients of LEP2.
-We analysis the anomalous couplings' affects on the $e^+ e^-\rightarrow W^+W^-$ cross sections at LEP2, polarized and unpolarized ILC with 500 and 1000 GeV collision energy.
 Our calculations show that the higher the collision energy, the greater the ability to detect anomalous couplings.
-The detect sensitivity can be improved by 3-4 orders of magnitude, only when the collision energy increases by several times.
-This work illustrates as example that the TeV energy linear colliders have great capability on precision measurement.
+The detection sensitivity can be improved by 1-2 orders of magnitude, only when the collision energy increases by several times.
+This work illustrates as an example that the TeV energy linear colliders have great capability on precision measurement.
 The future linear colliders have multiple options, such as polarized electron-positron beam and high energy photon colliders.
 Such options are helpful to measure different vertices.
-The scheme with right handed polarized electrons is helpful on detect the $Z$ boson anomalous couplings.
-In this paper, we only study the single parameter affect on the only process $e^+ e^-\rightarrow W^+W^-$, any anomalous couplings beyond the detection limits can change the cross section obviously.
-If there are not deviations from standard model's cross section, then all the four anomalous couplings mentioned above are within the detection bounds.
-However, once the future measurement find the cross section deviation, it is difficult to figure out which anomalous coupling beyond the bound.
+The scheme with right handed polarized electrons is helpful for detecting the $Z$ boson anomalous couplings.
+In this paper, we only study the single-parameter effect on the single process $e^+ e^-\rightarrow W^+W^-$, any anomalous couplings beyond the detection limits can change the cross section significantly.
+If there are no deviations from the standard model's cross section, then all the four anomalous couplings mentioned above are within the detection bounds.
+However, once the future measurements observe a cross section deviation, it is difficult to determine which anomalous coupling is responsible.
 In this case, the study on other processes is useful such as $e^+ e^-\rightarrow ZZ(Z\gamma)$.

 {\bf Acknowledgment:} This work of B.~Z. is supported by the National Science Foundation of China under Grant No. 11075086 and 11135003.